RetiaLLC/Nugget-Cases/README.md

-# WiFI-Nugget-Cases
+# WiFi Nugget Cases
-3D files for WiFi Nugget enclosures + cases
+3D files for WiFi Nugget enclosures & cases!

-SnapFit cases may have to be re-scaled in the xy dimensions to compensate for shrinking!
-Recommended scale is 101% for the case and 101.5% for the faceplate.
+## How to Print
+The models are dimensionally accurate, but your filament may shrink!
+We recommend printing the `FACEPLATE` and `ENCLOSURE` designs scaled at 101% in the X/Y dimensions.  `DPAD` can be printed at the normal size since button play is acceptable.

+## Models
+You can find the CAD files for the RubberNugget "GameBoy" design under the `Developer-Kit` folder.